Dawn Staley: USA Basketball

-Dawn Staley served as an assistant coach for the USA national team in 2006, a team in transition.
+Dawn Staley served as an assistant coach for the USA national team in 2006.
 Lisa Leslie, who had led the team in scoring in the 2004 Olympics, the 2002 World Championships, the 2000 Olympics, the 1998 World Championships, and the 1996 Olympics was no longer on the team.
 Sheryl Swoopes was available but hampered by injuries, with Staley transitioning from player to coach.
 Newcomers Sue Bird, Candace Parker and Diana Taurasi picked up the slack, but it was a team in transition.
 As an additional challenge, some members of the squad were unable to join the team for practices due to WNBA commitments.
 The team started out strong, winning each of the six preliminary games, including the game against Russia.
 In the quarterfinals, the USA team beat Spain 90–56.
 The semifinal was a rematch against Russia, but this time the Russian team prevailed, 75–68.
 The USA faced Brazil in the bronze medal game, and won easily 99–59.

 During the 2008 Summer Olympics in Beijing, China, Staley served as an assistant coach under Team USA head coach Anne Donovan and helped the Americans win their fourth straight gold medal in women's basketball and sixth in their past seven Olympic appearances.

 After coaching Team USA to a gold medal at the 2007 Pan Am games, she served as head coach to the U17 Team in 2014 and the U19 Team in 2015, winning gold medals at the U18 Americas Championship and the U19 FIBA World Championship.
 The USA basketball organization awarded her the code national coach of the year award as a result of the U19 gold medal.
 She shared the award with Sean Miller who coached the U19 men's team to a gold medal.

 She served as an assistant coach under Team USA head coach Geno Auriemma for the 2016 Summer Olympics in Rio de Janeiro, Brazil, and helped the Americans win their sixth straight gold medal in women's basketball and eighth in their past nine Olympic appearances.

 On March 10, 2017, she was named head coach of USA national women's team.

 At the 2020 Summer Olympics, Staley won her first gold medal as Team USA's Head coach, winning all six games and extending her record to 45–0.
 Staley also coached Team USA to a gold medal in the 2018 World Cup in Spain and two gold medals in the 2019 and 2021 FIBA AmeriCups.